 The Public Safety Office at Juniata College is an important area within Student Life.
-The staff of five full-time officers, one full-time office support officer, two part-time officers, are supervised by a Director who reports to the Associate Dean of Students and Title Ix Coordinator.
+The staff of six full-time officers, one full-time office support officer, and one part-time officer, are supervised by a Director who reports to the Associate Dean of Students and Title Ix Coordinator.
 The Public Safety Office is a service-oriented operation on campus.
-The Public Safety Officers have a variety of training and professional experiences ranging from criminal investigation procedures, self-defense techniques, and medical training.
+The Public Safety Officers have a variety of training and professional experiences ranging from trauma informed investigation procedures, de-escalation techniques, and medical training.
 Each officer must go through periodic training as part of their employment requirements.
 Public Safety personnel are on the job 24 hours a day, seven days a week.
 The department has at its disposal a vehicle with full radio communication equipment to communicate with local law enforcement agencies and emergency management.
 The Public Safety Officers have an excellent working relationship with local and state police.